Beware of the fees, expenses, and lack of guarantees when considering a variable annuity.

 Death Benefit Expenses: The mortality cost is in your contract and is subtracted from your account.
 Depending on the variable annuity you own or are considering, these fees could be as high as 1.25% of your total account value.

 Other Fees and Expenses: Variable annuities can charge fees for added riders and benefits.
 Each benefit can have a cost associated with it that is subtracted from your total account value.
 It could be possible that these fees and expenses could be as high as 1% to 2%, and these fees are on top of the death benefit fees discussed in number 2 above.
 (Please read the prospectus, which by law must reveal fees and expenses.)

 Loads and Acquisition Expenses: Some variable annuities have a front end or a back end load that can affect the overall performance of your variable annuity.
 (Please read the prospectus, which by law must reveal fees and expenses.)

 Administration fees and distribution costs: Many variable annuities charge a fee for administrative expenses.
 These fees can range from .15% to .40% of your total account value, and these fees are in addition to other fees in your contract.

-State Guarantee Protection Exemption: Variable annuities are exempt from the state guarantee protection act because the invested assets are not at the insurance company, they are with the investment accounts and therefore do not need this protection.
-Fixed and immediate annuities are protected by the State Guarantee Fund.
+State Guarantee Protection Exemption: Variable annuities are exempt from the state guarantee protection act because the invested assets are not at the insurance company; they are with the investment accounts and therefore do not need this protection.
+The State Guarantee Fund protects fixed and immediate annuities.

-Market Volatility: Variable annuity subaccounts can be subject to the volatility and the whims of the stock market.
+Market Volatility: Variable annuity subaccounts can be subject to the stock market’s volatility and whims.

 Additional Compensation to the Broker/Salesperson: Salespeople who sell variable annuities will continue to receive annual compensation from your variable annuity.
 This compensation is subtracted you’re your account value.